 Professor Child develops educational films and workbooks for children focusing on challenging events that may arise in a child’s life like divorce, death and grief, growing up in a military family, and autism.

-Our educational documentary-style films highlight the stories of children in a profound and approachable way.
+Our documentary-style films highlight the personal stories of children who have experienced these challenges firsthand.
+Their stories offer advice, hope and an understandable message for any child going through a similar life altering event.
 In each film, children share their experience with the specific topic, what has helped, what they’ve learned, and advice for other children.